practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 ```

 We also need a player to navigate the cave, and a narrator to regale us with
-tales about the players adventures:
+tales about the player's adventures:

 ```ruby
 player    = Wumpus::Player.new